Jwhiles/johncom/pages/_posts/reading-january-2021.md

 books also give the sense that the author is preoccupied by playing games with language.

-This book apparently made littleimpact when released, but gained a larger following when it was regurgitated by Simon Sinek in 2019 as 'The Infinite Game'.
+This book apparently made little impact when released, but gained a larger following when it was regurgitated by Simon Sinek in 2019 as 'The Infinite Game'.
 That book, which I have not read, claims that Business and Politics are examples of Infinite Games.
 Clearly they are not, if